brysonkatuu22/credit_management/rpa_automation/README.md

 1. Setting up the Django environment
 2. Using the existing `generate_pdf_report` function from `credit_report.utils`
 3. Accessing user and loan data through Django models
+4. Storing report generation records in the `CreditReportRequest` model

+## Email Templates

+The email system includes:

+1. Professional HTML email templates with responsive design
+2. Plain text fallback for email clients that don't support HTML
+3. Personalized greeting with the user's name when available
+4. Automatic attachment of the PDF credit report
+5. Company branding and styling customization through environment variables

 ## Logs